gatling/gatling/src/sphinx/general/scenario.rst

   scn.throttle(reachRps(100) in (10 seconds), holdFor(10 minute))

-For further information see the dedicated section :ref:`here <throttling>`.
+For further information see the dedicated section :ref:`here <simulation-setup-throttling>`.